curl/curl/docs/CURLDOWN.md

 ## symbols

-All mentioned curl symbols that have their own man pages, like `curl_easy_perform(3)` will automatically be rendered using italics in the output without having to enclose it with asterisks.
+All mentioned curl symbols that have their own man pages, like `curl_easy_perform(3)` are automatically rendered using italics in the output without having to enclose it with asterisks.
 This helps ensuring that they get converted to links properly later in the HTML version on the website, as converted with `roffit`.
 This makes the curldown text easier to read even when mentioning many curl symbols.

 This auto-linking works for patterns matching `(lib|)curl[^ ]*(3)`.